refreshav/www/content/project/creative-computing.md

 people = ["Michael Caplan"]
 +++

 Creative Computing is a course developed by an international network of educators passionate about exposing kids to the computer sciences.
-Broken up into 7 units, this course uses the popular Scratch programming environment to aid young people (aged 8 to 13) in learning the basics software development.
+Broken up into 7 units, this course uses the popular Scratch programming environment to aid young people (aged 8 to 13) in learning the basics of software development.
 Scratch is used over the world by students to easily create animations and games while acting as a stepping stone to the more advanced world of computer science.

 What can kids do with Scratch, and why is teaching kids how to code important?
 Mitchel Resnick, co-creator of Scratch, explains in this TED Talk.